 - Adjustable width accommodates bandaged limbs

-The Walkin’ Fit Adjustable Splint can be carried in hospital and sold directly to clients for quick treatment.
+The Walkin’ Fit Adjustable Splint can be carried in hospitals and sold directly to clients for quick treatment.
 Please contact us for more information on hospital dealer pricing.

 Frequently Asked Questions